 Joanne Sideriusis a wildlife biologist, an educator and an avid naturalist.
 Dr. Siderius is a Kootenay resident whose photographs reflect her passion for conservation, ecology and nature.
 She is the senior naturalist at Kokanee Creek Nature Centre and has been part of many research teams investigating the behaviour of birds and animals in British Columbia and Ontario.
 She is also an amateur musician, a recreational hockey player and the busy owner of a very busy young Australian Shepherd.

 Laurie Crawford (Kimberly) was raised in central Ontario on Lake Manitouwabing near Parry Sound.
 Her appreciation of rock and water was enhanced by her professional work with the Canadian Coast Guard.
 A change in career paths brought her west to the East Kootenays, which satisfied Laurie’s passion for both geology and water.
 Art has always been a part of her life in some shape or form.
 Laurie’s professional education was first in architecture then environmental sciences.
 Both have given her an appreciation of spacial awareness, structure and the natural environment.
 Laurie originally designed in fibre arts, however has since developed a passion for oil painting.
-As with all artists, Laurie’s work is a further extension and reflection of her inner soul.
 Her current work is in Galleries in BC and in private collections in Ontario, Alberta and BC.

 Rachel Abbeygrew up in the Kootenay’s surrounded and inspired by nature.
 She has experimented with many mediums but glass has become the dominant one in her artistic life.
 She finds that Kiln formed glass has unlimited possibilities as there are always new techniques to try.
 Rachel is self-taught, using books, online tutorials, and much experimentation.
 Her art is constantly changing, as she develops and applies new techniques to her glass making.
 She creates a wide range of glass pieces from bowls and platters to coasters, soap dishes, night-lites and sun-catchers.